 A festival of the goddess of wealth– Laxmi

 Tihar, the festival of lights and colors is also known as Yamapanchak.
-Tihar is celebrated for five days.
+Nepal marks Tihar for five days.
 Each day has its importance.

-On the third day, Gai Tihar is celebrated.
+The Gai Tihar falls on the third day.
 During the evening of the same day, Laxmi Pooja – worshiping of the goddess of wealth is conducted in every household and business house.
 Performing a special ritual, the Goddess of wealth – Laxmi is worshiped and invited to one’s house.
 From the early morning, the preparation of Puja begins.

 The people clean their houses, decorate the windows and doors with the garlands of Sayapatri Phool, and prepare sweet dishes to offer for Goddess Laxmi.
 Every activity is done to please the goddess Laxmi.
 Before the time of puja, people mark a red line from the front door to their temple and make the shape of the feet with their hands by dipping their hands in the red-colored water.
 This represents that Laxmi has entered the house.
 Then at the auspicious time, they worship the goddess of wealth – Laxmi.